Computer Security and Protection

 Answer - You don't.
 You just find a way to delete it and Windows provides a new one next time around.
 Ah, but deleting it is next to impossible from Windows as it is treated as a System folder and you can't get to it.
 There are all sorts of command lines which are supposed to do it, but don't.
 Scandisk didn't help either.

-An easy solution.
-By chance, I often use an old netbook which runs Linux instead of Windows and you can see everything on an external drive, including that errant recycle bin.
-From there, it was easy to highlight it and delete it.
-And away it went, including all of its waste.
-Problem solved.
+An easy solution would be if you could temporarily boot up into Linux using a live distro, then you can see everything on an external drive and delete what you want.
+By chance, I use an old netbook which runs Linux instead of Windows.
+I could see that errant recycle bin in Linux.
+It was easy to highlight it and delete it.
+Away it went, problem solved and no harm done.
 But why do they make things so difficult in Windows?

 So, It's Infected - What Can I do?
 (DiY)